Pilots of an Alaska Airlines jet braked to avoid a possible collision with a Southwest plane

 No injuries were reported, but tires on the Boeing 737 Max went flat from the extreme heat buildup during the stop, according to the Seattle-based airline.

-The FAA and the National Transportation Safety Board said they were investigating the incident, which happened at about 9:15 .m. at Nashville International Airport.
+The FAA and the National Transportation Safety Board said they were investigating the incident, which happened at about 9:15 a.m. at Nashville International Airport.

 Southwest said it was in contact with the FAA and the NTSB and will participate in the investigation.